Fun fact: did you know that Sean Ellis was actually born in Sydney? But came back for the first time in 30 years to speak at SydStart 2015?

 Sean estimated the project would take 30 days when he assigned it to the VP of Engineering.

 But he made sure to consult the VP before locking anything down.
-The VP suggest that 6 weeks was more realistic and there’s no way he could do it in 30 days.
+The VP suggested that 6 weeks was more realistic, and there was no way he could do it in 30 days.

 By the end of that day, the VP had a clickable prototype for the new onboarding program… ready to build.